-Using the Creation Story in Awesome Bible Stories CD
+Using the interactive Creation Story found in Awesome Bible Stories software

 The Genesis 1 story of Creation is one of the most beloved and quoted scriptures in the world.
 It is majestic and poetic.
 It is way beyond science, and attempting to interpret it or defend it as a scientific text does harm to the word.
 Doing so would be like treating a Matisse like a sheet of paint, or experiencing a sunrise with blinders on.
 Genesis 1 is a Hebrew poem in structure and style, but it is also more than that.

 Genesis 1 is a song of love and joy, –a “Creation Psalm” to be more precise.
 It’s inspired to find it right at the beginning of scripture.
 Creation’s primary purpose is to nurture our sense of awe, respect and gratitude.
 That’s the purpose of scripture too.
 What a great start.

 Genesis 1 is meant to point us to God, –to be inspired by God’s loving care in providing us with a world in which to know him.
 Genesis 1 also reminds us that we have been given a special role as stewards.
 The earth is the Lord’s! …and he has made it for us.

 This is the point of view and emotional tenor I tried to infuse into my interactive retelling of the “Creation Story” in Awesome Bible Stories. (www.sundaysoftware.com/awesome).